 Ingredient Stories Tied Directly to the Source

 Christopher Street is a fragrance story built on layers: layers of history, layers of memory, and of course, layers of ingredients.
 And as I’ve shown over the past year, each of these ingredients tie directly back to stories sourced from the street.
 From the heart of clove to the leather wrapping (and everything in between), every facet of the scent is meant to show yet another side of the beauty of Christopher Street.
-Whether talking about tobacco farming nuns or riotous Village rebels, the fragrance of Christopher Street encapsulates 400 years of life in New York artsandhealth.ie/accutane/ City.
-And sharing these stories (both past and present) has been one of my favorite parts of the past year.
+Whether talking about tobacco farming nuns or riotous Village rebels, the fragrance of Christopher Street encapsulates 400 years of life in New York City.
+And generic name of prednisone organon sharing these stories (both past and present) has been one of my favorite parts of the past year.
 I look forward to continuing to share more of these stories over the coming months.
 Up next: the story behind the inspiration for “Dance on Skin.”

 Making a Statement on Gender Bias

 Perhaps the biggest story of the past year has been the connection between Christopher Street and my desire to draw attention to the antiquated belief that fragrance is inherently gendered.
 It’s a sad fact, but people in the mainstream world still believe that certain scents are only for men and others are only for women.
 These same people fear that straying from these self-imposed restrictions will somehow call into question their masculinity or femininity.
 Just look at the case study of Jay-Z’s latest fragrance for proof.
 Who knew perfume possessed so much power?